Rocket barrages from Gaza hit Israel, killing at least one

 Palestinian militants and Israel have fought several devastating wars since.

-The latest fire follows a period of heightened tensions in September, when Israel closed the border to Gazan workers for two weeks.
+The latest violence follows a period of heightened tensions in September, when Israel closed the border to Gazan workers for two weeks.

 The shutdown of the crossing came as Palestinian protest rocked the heavily militarised border.

-Critics had slammed the border closure as collective punishment against thousands of Palestinian workers, who have far greater earning potential in Israel than Gaza, where unemployment is rife.

-Resuming their passage on September 28 had raised hopes of calming the situation in Gaza, home to 2.3 million people.
+Resuming workers' passage on September 28 had raised hopes of calming the situation in Gaza, home to 2.3 million people.

 In May, an exchange of Israeli air strikes and Gaza rocket fire resulted in the deaths of 34 Palestinians and one Israeli.